vineetk1/Build-a-Deep-Learning-machine/README.md

 1. Install the SSD in the Motherboard.
 1. Install the RAM in the Motherboard.
 1. Install the GPU in the Motherboard.
-2. Turn ON the power.
+1. Turn ON the power.
 The assembly should be hassle-free, unless one or more components are faulty.
+# Boot the system
+## Install OS
+## Install SSH
-# Install software
+# Install Deep Learning software